How the RFP process works: A complete guide for 2026

 Why do organizations issue RFPs?

 Vendor partnerships can make or break your organization.
-Accordingly, RFPs help to ensure that vendor selection is data-based, strategic and thoughtful.
+RFPs help to ensure that vendor selection is data-based, strategic and thoughtful.
 The process yields short- and long-term benefits.

 • Ensure data-based, strategic vendor selection.
 RFPs help organizations choose vendors based on thorough data, ensuring decisions are thoughtful and strategic for both short- and long-term success.